dmcnulty27/PHI-696/Project-2/README.md

 (a) ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z)) - For all cases of x there is some y such that for all cases of z it is the case that all instances of x Rs some instance of y and all instances of x Rs all instances of z and some y Rs all instances z

-∃R.(∀R.T)⊓∀R.T
+∃R.(∀R.T)⊓∃R.T

 (b) ∃x∀y∃z(R(x,y) ∧ R(x,z) ∧ R(y,z)) - There is some x such that for all y there is some z such that it is the case that some instance of x Rs all instances of y and x Rs some instance of z and all instances of y Rs some z

 ∃R-.(∃R.(∃R-.T))

+∃R-.∃R¯(∃R).∃R(T)

 (c) ∀y(R(x, y) → ∃x(R(y, x) ∧ ∀y(R(x, y) → A(y)))) - For all y if there is some x thats Rs all instances of y then there is some x such that all instances of y Rs some x and for all y if x Rs y then y As

 Is this well-formed?
 I think not.
-There is an unbound x
+If the implicit universal is there then why would we introduce the extistential x....

 (d) (∀y)(R(x, y) → A(y)) ∧ (∃y)(R(x, y) ∧ B(y)) - For all y if x Rs y then y As and some instances of y x Rs y and y Bs

-Is this well-formed?
-I think not.
-There is an unbound x!
+I am not sure about this but assuming the implicit universal x....

+ (∀R.A) ⊓ (∃R.B)

 4. Provide an interpretation I1 for ALC and an interpretation I2 for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that demonstrates ALCN is more expressive than ALC.
 Use the mermaid syntax of markdown to provide a graphical representation of your work.
 Feel free to use the mermaid live editor when diagramming.